The best period to sail in the tropics is between December and May.

 The tradewinds - coming from the Atlantic - are well established, which, as well as acting as good following winds, also allow you to have some great sails between the islands.

 June and November are also very pleasant months in the Caribbean.
+From 15 June to 30 November the geographical area allowed by insurance is from 15° North to 10° South.
 There is more space for anchorage but the wind can be a bit changeable and weaker.

 It is also possible to sail during the cyclone season, there are some beautiful weeks with calm weather but you need to be extremely vigilant with regard to possible weather fronts forming in the Atlantic Ocean...